-After you have enjoyed the live concert Photography and review of `Toto` performing in Tokyo, Japan from Aki Fujita Taguchi then make sure to visit her GALLERY.
+After you have enjoyed the Toto concert pictures performing in Japan from the Budokan concert photographer Aki Fujita Taguchi then make sure to visit her GALLERY.
 You will find more of her relevant work, social media links / websites / other published / non published portfolios.
 You can also view this photographer`s full A to Z of ALL the bands & artists they have photographed for Chasing The Light Art.Follow the links below for more great Rock n Roll & Japan concert images & reviews from this photographer.

 Explore Chasing The Light Art